Lapin0t/grothendieck-cern/english.md

 of this talk was nowhere to be found online.
 The following aims to correct this fact.
 Please send me any mistake you can find and feel free to reproduce the translation with or without attribution to me.
-Copyright of the original audio files appears to be held by CERN [^6].
+Copyright of the original audio files appears to be held by CERN.

-Peio Borthelle
+--Peio Borthelle

 ## Transcription